mtgjson/mtgjson-website/docs/downloads/all-decks/README.md

 }
 ---

-# Individual Decks
+# All Decks

-Download pre-constructed decks MTGJSON outputs.

-### Download Decks
+All pre-constructed deck files to download provided by MTGJSON.

 <DownloadDecks/>